Westin Hilton Head Island Resort and Spa

 I arrived in Hilton Head late on Thursday night.
 The town doesn’t seem to believe in street lights!
 I eventually made it to my hotel, The Westin Hilton Head Island Resort and Spa.
-I received a newly renovated room that still smelled like fresh carpet with a broken luggage rack…thought that was kind of funny.
-My balcony looked out on the pools that glowed dark blue in the black night and a sunrise view of the beach I got to enjoy before a quick breakfast.
+I received a newly renovated room that still smelled like fresh carpet.
+The brand new room included a broken luggage rack…thought that was kind of funny.
+My balcony looked out on the pools that glowed dark blue in the black night.
+The following morning the balcony provided a lovely sunrise view of the beach.

 After a mid-morning stroll on the beach checking out a few shells and lots of washed up jellyfish, I set off for an afternoon fishing charter with Bulldog Fishing Charters and a couple of guys from Memphis.
 We fished for sheepshead, a black and silver striped fish that live in shallow, grassy areas and feed on crab.

 After thirty minute boat ride to an old wreck, we dropped our weighted lines baited with little crabs in eighteen feet of water until we felt the weight hit the bottom.
 Every five or ten seconds we slowly pulled up and reeled if we felt like we had hooked a fish.
 Without feeling a strike, they are tricky fish to catch as their incisor teeth crack right through the crab.
 I had quite a bit of bait stolen before I finally hooked one, but it ended up being the biggest one of the bunch…8 pounds or so.
 We all got robbed of our bait multiple times, but also reeled in some good fish.
 A great three hour charter!!

 The Old Fort Pub in Hilton Head